-Fix and Flip Mistake #3: Taking on a project too difficult for your experience level
+Flipping Mistake #3: Taking on a project too difficult for your experience level

 Fixing a property can quickly feel like opening Pandora’s box.
 Even though the price of a distressed property may be right, you need to take an honest look at your qualifications and your budget before taking on more than you can chew.

-If the numbers don’t add up, for example if the profit margins are too low, if it’s too much of a risk, or if you already have your hands full with other aspects of your real estate business at the moment, it’s important to know when to choose a different property; this is a skill some of the best real estate investors have mastered.
+If the numbers don’t add up, for example, if the profit margins are too low, if it’s too much of a risk, or if you already have your hands full with other aspects of your real estate business at the moment, it’s important to know when to choose a different property; this is a skill some of the best real estate investors have mastered.

 Fix and Flip FAQs